 Comprehensive Senior Living and Memory Care in Los Angeles County

-At Hillcrest, we understand how challenging managing Alzheimer’s and dementia can be for family members.
-Our expert memory care team develops specialized programs tailored to provide our residents with the exceptional quality care they deserve.
+At Hillcrest, we understand the challenges of managing Alzheimer’s and dementia.
+Our expert memory care team develops specialized programs that provide residents with the exceptional, quality care they deserve.
+We can help your loved one transition into memory care with kindness and compassion.

 Hillcrest residents like Myra are an inspiration to our community.
-Her story highlights the benefits of living in a continuing care retirement community (CCRCs) while experiencing memory loss.
+Her story highlights the benefits of living in our continuing care retirement community (CCRCs) while experiencing memory loss.

 - 24-hour support